 What’s a 10K Race?

 Alongside the shorter 5K, the 10K is one of beginner runners’ most popular race distances.
-This is the longest standard track event and is regularly raced in road and cross country events.
+It’s the ideal distance – not too long, not too short.

 10K in Miles – The Full Answer

 But wait, what even is a 10K?
 Is it a distance, a time, a secret code?